sipb/homeworld/docs/deploy.md

  * Boot the ISO on the hardware
    - Select `Install`
-   - Enter the IP address for the server (18.4.60.150 on our test infrastructure)
+   - Enter the IP address for the server (see `hyades-cluster/setup.yaml`)
    - Wait a while
    - Enter "manual" for the bootstrap token (so that your SSH keys will work)
  * Log into the server directly with your SSH keys